Guide to starting an Alternative Provision

 6) Get Local authority approval.

 There is no consistent approach between local authorities.
 Some have no approval processes; others have stringent checks of every provision.
-You need to approach all the local authorities from which you take students to work through their approval processes.
+You need to approach all the local authorities from which you want to take students to work through their approval processes.
 It is sometimes hard to find the details and the correct contact in the LA to work with.
 A starting point is to look at the local offer on the LA website or to approach another local AP who should be able to pass on some links.
+Find out about tendering processes to get commissioned places from LAs.

 The approval processes should be fairly straightforward if you follow the other points on this guide, but the approval process isn’t always available all year round.
 It’s helpful to work on this as early as possible in the process.